vrld/suit/README.md

 -- storage for text input
 local input = {text = ""}

+-- By default, backspace only registers once, if you want classic GUI backspace that keeps going when pushed down -- Add this line: love.keyboard.setKeyRepeat(true)

 -- all the UI is defined in love.update or functions that are called from here function love.update(dt)
 	-- put the layout origin at position (100,100)